4 Limits to the California Homestead Exemption You Must Know (2022 update)

 The reason is that Section 522 of the Bankruptcy Code is now something that California bankruptcy attorneys need to worry about.
 Why?
 Because it limits a homestead exemption to approximately $170,000.
 For decades, our exemption was under that figure, so restricting it to under “only 170,000” wasn’t a big deal: our protection was already under that figure.
 We lost nothing.

-However, our minimum exemption in California skyrocketed to $300,000.
-So, getting it cut to about half that is now a big deal.
+However, in 2021 the minimum homestead exemption in California skyrocketed to $300,000, and in much of greater Los Angeles and Orange County towards $600,000.
+So, getting it cut to just $170,000 by 522 is now a big deal.
 It’s now become a trap that every bankruptcy lawyer with a big homestead exemption needs to worry about.
 Play it wrong and you have a fraction of the protection you thought you had.
 Water pours into the umbrella, and you’re soaked.

 So, here are four limits to the California homestead protection: